Skip to content

 Insect Bites and Diseases

 Ticks The black-legged tick or deer tick is now commonly found in our area.
+Climate Change has added to this risk with warmer temperatures that allow ticks to survive, multiply, travel farther and may carry more diseases.
 Some of these ticks carry the bacteria responsible for causing Lyme Disease and Anaplasmosis.
-Ticks prefer to live in humid, wooded areas.
-Once temperatures rise above 4°C, ticks become active and begin to look for a blood meal.
-If an infected tick… Continue reading Insect Bites and Diseases
+Ticks prefer to live… Continue reading Insect Bites and Diseases

 The ticks are out!
 When temperatures rise above 4oC, ticks become active.
 Enjoy the benefits of being outdoors by going for a hike, working in the garden or cleaning up leaf litter in the yard; but remember to be tick smart.
-Black legged ticks in our area may carry bacteria that cause Lyme disease and… Continue reading Be Tick Smart!
+Black legged ticks in our area may carry bacteria and other microscopic organisms which… Continue reading Let’s Talk Ticks

-March 24, 2023 The ticks are out!
+March 5, 2024 The ticks are out!
 When temperatures rise above 4oC, ticks become active.
 Enjoy the benefits of being outdoors by going for a hike, working in the garden or cleaning up leaf litter in the yard; but remember to be tick smart.
-Black legged ticks in our area may carry bacteria that cause… Continue reading Be Tick Smart!
+Black legged ticks in our area may carry bacteria and other… Continue reading Let’s Talk Ticks